 Does my child have ADHD?

 If your child is exhibiting the symptoms listed above, present from earlier than the age of 12, it is possible they have ADHD.
 However, try not to jump to conclusions.
-If you are concerned, speak to a professional about the symptoms your child has.
-They are the only ones who can give you a precise diagnosis.
+If you are concerned, speak to a psychiatrist about the symptoms your child has.
+They’re qualified and licensed professionals who can provide accurate diagnosis and treatment plans.

 For teenagers, the same concept applies.
 However, it can be even more challenging to know for sure whether your teen has ADHD because the DSM definition is geared more toward children and what might be observed at earlier ages.
 In any case, always consult a medical professional.